 How does creatine affect a teenager?

-Creatine has a lot of benefits among teenagers, including muscle mass, strength, great performance.
+Creatine has a lot of benefits among teenagers, including muscle mass, strength, and great performance.
 It is also a recovery supplement, especially after intense workouts.

 Is creatine safe for teens?